 Our priority at Louth Academy is to deliver an exciting and enriching KS4 which uses the GCSE courses to underpin an inspiring, life-enhancing, serious study of literature and language.
 We teach students to express themselves fully, powerfully and individually using the spoken and written word.
 We believe that English Literature is a necessary part of a meaningful existence, separate from GCSE examinations.
 We know it is vital that we encourage wider reading, beyond the remit of the GCSE specification.

-Year 10 and 11
+Year 10 & 11

-The focus of lessons is preparation for the examinations at the end of the course, but ideas and skills are delivered in an engaging way as we examine Perspective and Viewpoint through modules such as 'Changing Perspectives', 'Points of View', 'Literary Fiction' and 'Travel Writing'.
+The focus of lessons is preparation for the examinations at the end of the course, but ideas and skills are delivered in an engaging way as we examine Perspective and Viewpoint through modules such as 'Changing Perspectives', 'Transactional Writing', 'Literary Fiction', 'Eye-witness Accounts' and 'Travel Writing'.

 AQA English Language: this GCSE consists of two examinations, each being 1 hour and 45 minutes long.
 Across the two equally weighted papers, students will answer reading assessment questions on texts from the 19th, 20th and 21 centuries, followed by answering one writing task on each paper.